rahul-kudva/Music-Sream-Download/README.md

 Steps for initialization -

-1.Once you download the repository run - npm init and fill in the necessary details.
+1.Once you download the repository run - npm init - and fill in the necessary details.

-2.Install express by running the following npm install express --save
+2.Install express by running the following- npm install express --save

 3.Refer the HTML files and accordingly create a Music Folder with all your music.